Partner Terms of Appointment

 6.1.
 Development of the market

-(a) The Partner shall use its best endeavours to promote, market and sell the Products and Services so as to satisfy the full potential market demand in the Territory.
+(a) The Partner shall use its best endeavors to promote, market and sell the Products and Services so as to satisfy the full potential market demand in the Territory.

 (b) The Partner shall: